apache/cordova-docs/www/docs/en/2.8.0/guide/getting-started/blackberry10/index.md

 Setting up your signing keys
 ----------------------------

-Before starting development, you'll need to register for your code signing key and debug token.
+Before starting development, you値l need to register for your code signing key and debug token.
 The signing key allows you to sign your completed app so that you can distribute it through BlackBerry World.
 The debug token allows you to test an unsigned app on a BlackBerry 10 device.
 You do not need to create and install the debug token yourself; if you supply the keystore password, the build script will create and install the debug token for you.

 -   [Register for your code signing key now.](https://www.blackberry.com/SignedKeys/codesigning.html)
 -   [Set your computer up for code signing. ](http://developer.blackberry.com/html5/documentation/set_up_for_signing.html)